OnePageCRM/OnePageCRM.github.io/_posts/2018-03-02-rails-to-aws-lambda-communication-and-authentication.md

 <br/>
 ### Token

 [Tokens](https://jwt.io/introduction/){:target='_blank'} work in the same vein as cookies, except we skip the automated browser functionality which includes the cookie with every request.
 One reason to manually do what cookies do for free is the domain limitation of cookies.
 A session cookie can only be sent to the domain where it originated.
-So authentication data set by example.com cannot be sent to google.com.
+So authentication data set by example⋅com cannot be sent to google⋅com.

 One major downside of tokens is that they are lost on page refresh/redirect as they are usually handled by javascript.
 Cookies, on the other hand, can be kept for years.
 But this inconvenience is greatly reduced by the rise of [Single Page Applications](https://en.wikipedia.org/wiki/Single-page_application){:target='_blank'}, where the page is almost never reloaded / changed.